 The answer to this question will depend on whether you are part of a GP practice or another healthcare organisation.

 *Cyber Essentials is a scheme run by the UK government and the National Centre for Cyber Security to help you know that you can trust your data with us.
 Accurx’s sub-processors operate based on Article 28 GDPR-compliant agreements.
 Accurx data is encrypted in transit via HTTPS and encrypted at rest via TDE.
-Accurx follow the Microsoft Azure Security and Compliant Blueprint for Platform-as-a-Service web applications, specifically designed for NHS services.
+Accurx follows the Microsoft Azure Security and Compliant Blueprint for Platform-as-a-Service web applications, specifically designed for NHS services.